Get Involved

 Questionnaire

 Thanks to everyone who took time to complete the Spring 2011 Questionnaire for The I-81 Challenge.
 We heard from nearly 1,000 people!
-To find out what we learned, take a moment to read the Questionnaire Summary.
-Stay tuned more information about our next questionnaire.
+To find out what we learned, take a moment to read the Questionnaire Summary

 Visit The I-81 Challenge Blog